W1ldPo1nter/django-queryable-properties/docs/intro.md

 All parts of this documentation contain a few simple examples to show how to take advantage of all the features of queryable properties.
-For consistency, all of those examples are based on two simple Django models, which are shown in the following code block.
+For consistency, all of those examples are based on a few simple Django models, which are shown in the following code block.
 They represent models storing data for a version management system for applications, which in this over-simplified case only store which versions of an application exist.